lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 Avoid running bcp on the database server.
 Instead, run it from another machine.
 Write the files to a local drive.
 Ensure that you have sufficient I/O resources to handle the concurrent writes.
 For best performance, export the files to dedicated fast storage drives.

 You can speed up the network transfer by saving the exported data in Gzip compressed format.
-However, loading compressed files into the warehouse is slower than loading uncompressed files, so there is a tradeoff between faster network tranfer versus faster loading.
+However, loading compressed files into the warehouse is slower than loading uncompressed files, so there is a tradeoff between faster network transfer versus faster loading.
 If you decide to use Gzip compression, don't create a single Gzip file.
 Instead, split the data into multiple compressed files.

 ### Copy flat files into blob storage

-Use the AzCopy utility to copy the files over the network into Azure blob storage.
+Use the [AzCopy](/azure/storage/common/storage-use-azcopy) utility to copy the files over the network into Azure blob storage.
-AzCopy utility is designed for high-performance copying of data to and from Azure Storage.
+The AzCopy utility is designed for high-performance copying of data to and from Azure Storage.

 **Recommendations**